 - One-hand selfies on all smartphones

 You will find similar options on Samsung smartphones.
 On these smartphones, the voice control algorithm can even distinguish between photo and video, so it will directly trigger a video recording if you want it to.
 If you trigger your selfies with the palm gesture, the Samsung smartphone will wait another two seconds.
 You can drag your hand out of the image area into the frame to trigger the shot.

 What is missing from the Samsung handsets, however, is the smile recognition feature.
-Instead, it offers two additional options: on the Galaxy-S and Note devices, you can use the heart rate monitor on the back as a trigger.
+Instead, it offers two additional options: on the Galaxy-S and Note devices, you can use the heart rate monitor on the back as the trigger.
 And with all devices, you can place an additional release button anywhere on the screen.
 Maybe you can find a position where you can hold your smartphone securely while pressing the trigger button.

-Maybe your smartphone does not have any clever software tricks like the ones shown above.
-Nevertheless, there are methods to trigger selfies more conveniently than with the uncomfortably placed button.
-Almost all manufacturers have configured the volume buttons as physical trigger buttons.
-Give it a try: most of the time you can use the "Quieter" side of the volume rocker in selfie mode to trigger the camera.
+In case your smartphone does not feature clever software tricks like the ones mentioned above, you still have other options.
+Almost all manufacturers, for example, have configured the volume buttons as physical trigger buttons.
 On some devices, you can even configure one side to record photos and the other side to record videos.
 Do note that you might have to turn this feature on from within camera settings for it to work.

 Smartphones from all manufacturers also offer a timer function for the shutter release.
 With this feature, all you need to do is select a timer option and then press the button and then have two or five seconds to position the camera for the perfect selfie.
 With group selfies, it is advisable to go for a longer countdown so that everyone in the group can be ready before the shutter triggers.

-Selfie sticks were a big topic in 2014.
-Their functionality was largely based on the above-mentioned special feature that almost all smartphone manufacturers configure the volume buttons as triggers.
-Selfie-sticks were simply plugged into the USB-port of smartphones, and when you hit the shutter key on the stick, it triggered a volume up/down command to the smartphone, thereby triggering a selfie.
+Selfie sticks were the in-thing back in 2014.
+Their functionality was largely based on the ability of smartphones to use the volume buttons as triggers.
+These selfie-sticks were simply plugged into the USB-port of smartphones, and when you hit the shutter key on the stick, it triggered a volume up/down command to the smartphone, thereby triggering a selfie.

-You know the catch to this story: New smartphones no longer have a jack plug.
+You know the catch to this story: New smartphones no longer have a 3.5mm jack.
 Selfie-Sticks of this design are consequently electronic waste.
-Probably the best test for selfie sticks can be found at Forbes; there are also sticks with Bluetooth that still work with today's smartphones.
+Thankfully selfie sticks have evolved with time, and now there are several models that offer Bluetooth connectivity to trigger selfies.